 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

-The US Dollar (USD) is the official currency of Guam.
-Declare cash of USD10,000 or more on arrival and departure, including notes and coins, money orders, cheques and travellers cheques.
+The US Dollar (USD) is the official currency.
+Declare cash over USD10,000 on arrival and departure, including notes and coins, money orders, cheques and travellers cheques.

 ATMs are widely available and credit cards accepted at many establishments.